Why PvP players edit the HUD

 ・Subtitles / actionbar text — text content comes from the server, position is engine-fixed

-・Per-slot rainbow hearts — engine doesn't expose a slot index binding to JSON UI.
+・Per-slot rainbow hearts — the engine doesn't expose a slot index binding to JSON UI.
 Verified non-functional through 2026 / Bedrock 1.21.

 Building it in PackAnvil